-- If the heater is connected to a hot water recirculation system, open the isolation valve immediately before the connection point to the tank. - · Turn on all hot water draw off taps. - Turn on the cold water supply and fill the DHW tank. - · Close each hot water draw off tap when water is discharged. - After initial filling, open each hot water draw off tap in succession and check that all the air is vented from the system. - · Check for leaks inside and outside of the heater. - Turn on power to heater and operate the Q1 circulation pump by disconnecting the wiring from the front flow sensor (B2) of the heat exchanger.
+- If the heater is connected to a hot water recirculation system, open the isolation valve immediately before the connection point to the tank. - · Turn on all hot water draw off taps. - Turn on the cold water supply and fill the DHW tank. - · Close each hot water draw off tap when water is discharged. - After initial filling, open each hot water draw off tap in succession and check that all the air is vented from the system. - · Check for leaks inside and outside of the heater. - Turn on power to heater and operate the Q1 circulation pump by disconnecting the wiring from the front flow sensor (B2) of each heat exchanger.
 This will automatically operate the pump.

-- · Continue to operate the pump until the sound of air in the system has diminished - · Replace the flow heat exchanger wiring and press the reset for 1s when bleeding is complete
+- Continue to operate the pump(s) until the sound of air in the system has diminished. - Replace the flow heat exchanger wiring and press the reset for 1s when bleeding is complete.

-If the pump does not appear to be rotating (no sound of air when the pump is first turned on), place a cross head screw driver into the hole at the centre of the pump head.
-Push the screwdriver inwards and turn to free the pump.
+If the pump does not appear to be rotating, place a cross head screw driver into the hole at the centre of the pump head.
+Push screwdriver inwards and turn to free the pump.